-If you think that HAVING a photo on your LinkedIn profile (and elsewhere online) may red-flag you for discrimination – age, weight, ethnic background, etc. – think about this . . .
+If you think that HAVING a photo on your LinkedIn profile (and elsewhere online) may red-flag you for discrimination – age, weight, ethnic background, etc. – think again.
 NOT having a photo can be a red flag, too.

-I originally wrote this controversial post 7 years ago and, over the years, several people have left impassioned comments.
+I originally published this controversial post in 2011 and, over the years, several people have left impassioned comments.
+You’ll see them below.

-A thoughtful new comment appeared recently, so I wanted to put this post in the forefront again, because whether or not to include a photo on your LinkedIn profile seems to be an evergreen hot button issue.
+A thoughtful new comment appeared recently, so I wanted to put this post in the forefront again.
+Whether or not to include a photo on your LinkedIn profile seems to be an evergreen hot button issue.

 Discussions continue over whether or not to include a photo and potentially face discrimination.